TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-08-02-secrets-of-bin-file-in-symfony-console-application.md

 - **short**,
 - **easy to type**,

     So when I first released EasyCodingStandard, I used `easy-coding-standard` name.
-It way easy to remember, but when I had a talk I often miss-typed such a long name.
-After while I moved to `ecs`.
+It was easy to remember, but when I had a talk I often miss-typed such a long name.
+After a while, I moved to `ecs`.

 - **easy to remember**
 - and **unique**